Devin DeVasquez

+Early life

+Devin DeVasquez was born in Baton Rouge, Louisiana to a father from Madrid, Spain and a mother of Irish descent.
+She chose the professional name Devin after an Aramis cologne.

 Career

-DeVasquez won $100,000 on the television talent show Star Search in 1986, and this win led to her being one of the first Hispanic playmates featured on the cover of the November 1986 Playboy.
+DeVasquez won $100,000 on the television talent show Star Search in 1986, and this win led to her being one of the first Hispanic Playmates featured on the cover of the November 1986 Playboy.

+DeVasquez authored the books The Naked Truth About a Pinup Model, True Age, Timeless Beauty, My Husband's a Dog, My Wife's a Bitch, and The Day It Snowed in April.

+DeVasquez writes for various magazines for Westlake magazine, Splash magazine and Primo magazine for Belgium.
+She is an active blogger for her website womantowoman.tv and devronnsblog.com, which chronicles her life and travels.

+Film and television

 DeVasquez went on to an acting career.
-She played the virgin in House 2, had a supporting role in the high school film Can't Buy Me Love, and played Clarissa Carlyn in the thriller Society.
+She played the virgin in House 2, had a supporting role in the high school film Can't Buy Me Love, and played Clarissa Carlyn in the body horror film Society.
 In 1989, DeVasquez guest starred in "Her Cups Runneth Over", a third-season episode of the Fox series Married... with Children.
 She also appeared in the films A Low Down Dirty Shame, Busted, and Guns.

-DeVasquez authored the books The Naked Truth About a Pinup Model, True Age, Timeless Beauty, My Husband's a Dog, My Wife's a Bitch, and The Day It Snowed in April.

-DeVasquez writes for various magazines for Westlake magazine, Splash magazine and Primo magazine for Belgium.
-She is an active blogger for her website womantowoman.tv and devronnsblog.com, which chronicles her life and travels.

 DeVasquez garnered four Daytime Emmy Award nominations as a producer on the Amazon Prime series, The Bay.

 Personal life

-Devin dated rock star Prince in 1985 and Sylvester Stallone in 1988 before she married actor and musician Ronn Moss on September 25, 2009.
+Devin dated rock star Prince in 1985 and Sylvester Stallone in 1988.
+She married model Randall Sanford in 1989, then divorced him before she married actor and musician Ronn Moss on September 25, 2009.